Financial Aid Policy

 †Yale Health Hospitalization/Specialty coverage is for twelve months.

-Tax scholarships for international students For international students from countries that do not have a tax treaty with the United States, any scholarship above the cost of tuition will be automatically taxed at 14% (subject to change), thereby reducing the net amount of scholarship the student receives.
+Tax scholarships for international students For international students from countries that do not have a tax treaty with the United States, any scholarship above the cost of tuition will be automatically taxed at 14 percent (subject to change), thereby reducing the net amount of scholarship the student receives.
 In order to support international students who are taxed, the School will process a tax scholarship each term to ensure that these students receive the total scholarship awarded.
 All international students and scholars are required to file a U.S. federal tax return each year.

 Financial Aid Application Procedures